 What do YOU stand for?
 Here’s a visual of what I stand for.
 This guides me in all I do.

 Boundary Tip #3 – Say YES to the YES!

 The third boundary tip is to stop saying yes to stuff you don’t want to do.

 Take a stand for the things that you value.
 Know ahead of time that if somebody asks you to do something, and you get that internal gut check feeling that says you really don’t want to do it, say NO!
 I get it.
 Sometimes you feel like saying yes out of obligation.
 Stop it.
 Say no. When you say yes, you aren’t honoring yourself in that situation.
 When you say maybe, you leave the door open to saying yes.
 Maybe is the death of productivity.

 Maybe is the death of productivity.
 Click To Tweet You’ve got to say yes or you’ve got to say no. If you say yes, remember that that yes is a yes for your values, for your beliefs, for your goals, for your dreams, for your belief system.
 It is a huge yes for how you choose to invest time.

 So many people ask for volunteer help with a variety of things.
 I know they are all amazing causes.
-You do what resonates for you.
+You do what resonates with you.
 Remember that saying no to the wrong things makes room for the right yeses.
 The more that you fill your schedule, fill your planner, fill your day with stuff that doesn’t resonate for you, that stuff that you’re doing out of obligation, you’re perpetuating that more and more.
-Have more of THIS on your to-do list this holiday season!
+Have more of the YESes on your to-do list!